tdcosim/TDcoSim/docs/user_guide_introduction.md

   2. Impact of unbalanced faults on DER tripping and ride through.
   3. Impact of line outages.
   4. Impact of generator and load outages on system frequency under high DER penetration.

+Following capabilities are planned in be added in the future:
+* Capability to include other types of DER's like battery storage.
+* Capability to introduce insolation change events.

 ## Scalability and Solution time

 The scale of the T & D system (including DER) to be co-simulated is limited only by the available memory (RAM) in the workstation where TDcoSim is installed.
 The solution time for the dynamic co-simulation depends on the number of distribution feeder instances and DER instances as well as on the number of logical cores available in the workstation.
 Solution times for a couple of dynamic co-simulation case studies that were obtained on a workstation with recommended system requirements can be found [here](user_guide_solution_times.md).